Lawmaker: Rajapaksa to resign as Sri Lanka’s prime minister

-A Sri Lankan lawmaker says disputed Prime Minister Mahinda Rajapaksa will resign Saturday to end the country's political crisis.
+A Sri Lankan lawmaker said Friday that disputed Prime Minister Mahinda Rajapaksa will resign Saturday to end the country's political crisis.

-The pro-Rajapaksa lawmaker, Lakshman Yapa Abeywardena, said Friday that Rajapaksa decided in a meeting with President Maithripala Sirisena to resign to allow the president to appoint a new government.
+The pro-Rajapaksa lawmaker, Lakshman Yapa Abeywardena, told reporters that Rajapaksa decided in a meeting with President Maithripala Sirisena to resign to allow the president to appoint a new government.

-Sri Lanka has been without a functioning government for nearly two weeks after a court suspended Rajapaksa and his Cabinet while it decides if they should hold office after losing two no-confidence votes in Parliament.
+Sri Lanka has had no functioning government for nearly two weeks and is facing the prospect of being unable to pass a budget for next year.

-Sri Lanka runs the risk of being unable to use state funds from Jan.
-1 if there is no government to approve the budget.
+"Unless the prime minister resigns, another prime minister cannot be appointed.
+But the country needs to face situations that it needs to face in January; a country cannot function without a budget," Abeywardena said.
+"Therefore Mr. Rajapaksa says that he will make a special statement tomorrow and resign from the position of prime minister."

 Premium content for only $0.99